 The Sacrament of Baptism is celebrated on the following dates at 12:30 p.m. after Mass (unless specified otherwise).
 There are no Baptisms scheduled during Lent.

 All parents (must be parishioners) are asked to attend a baptism workshop meeting prior to the baptism of their child.
-Find a date that works for you and then CLICK HERE to register online.
+Find a date/time from the list below, that works for you and then CLICK HERE to register online.

 CONTACT: Becky Olson at 651-683-9808 ext.
 102.

 The Sacrament of First Reconciliation is offered in Fall 2017:

 Baptized children who are 7 years of age (second grade) or older are prepared for First Reconciliation by their parents in conjunction with either the St. Thomas Becket Parish Faith Formation program or a Catholic School faith program.
 Children in Sacramental Preparation must also be in either their Parish Faith Formation Program or enrolled in a Catholic School.

 Preparation for Reconciliation is a beautiful, healthy and positive experience.
 It is offered in a way that affirms the value of the child and God’s love for the child.
 The process also affirms one’s love for oneself.
 Preparation for the Sacrament of Reconciliation usually precedes preparation for the Sacrament of Eucharist; however, a parent may choose to have preparation later, usually fourth or fifth grade.